Privacy Policy

 - Submitting a request through our online privacy form at: Your Privacy

-- Emailing us at: support@econocredit.com, Attn: Privacy.
+- Emailing us at: privacy@econocredit.com

 We will respond to your request within the timeframe required by applicable law, typically within 30 to 45 days, and may extend that timeframe where the law permits.